ogumennyi/chess-skeleton-ogumennyi/Readme.md

 Here is some functionality we would like for you to implement:

-- Modify the application to display a new game with pieces in place.
+## Goal #1: Modify the application to display a new game with pieces in place.
 The positions of the pieces should be:
     - White Pieces:
         - A1  Rook
         - B1  Knight
         - C1  Bishop
-        - D1  King
+        - D1  Queen
-        - E1  Queen
+        - E1  King
         - F1  Bishop
         - G1  Knight
         - H1  Rook